How to Improve Freestyle Pull

 Mini Maxi swimming—this is the exact same as SWOLF, if this concept sounds familiar—is an excellent way to maximize efficiency and distance per stroke in the water.

-Note: With any kind of swim workout that is heavily focused on your shoulders, whether that means using your pull buoy, paddles, and/or ankle strap, make sure to warm up your shoulders generously before jumping in and getting to work.
+Note: With any kind of swim training that is heavily focused on your shoulders, whether that means using your pull buoy, paddles, and/or ankle strap, make sure to warm up your shoulders generously before jumping in and getting to work.
 Dynamic stretches like arm swings are a swimmer’s best friend for shoulder health!

 Pull Workout #1: 2,500m Pull and Power Swim Workout